gyhdc/wheat-simulation/README.md

 ## Dataset
 Dataset could be downloaded from [figshare](https://figshare.com/articles/thesis/Untitled_Item/24198891).
-We use grayscale images for training and testing(images_grayscale) folders in the dataset, grayscale images can also be converted using util/togray.py.
+We use grayscale images for training and testing(images_grayscale folders in the dataset), grayscale images can also be converted from original rgb images through util/togray.py.

 ## Trained models
 The pretrained YOLOv7 model trained with our simulation wheat images can be downloaded from [Dropbox](https://www.dropbox.com/scl/fi/xhtn1mz1q643i54cf87y4/yolov7_wheat.pt?rlkey=0ah3pxn9k6y49ik9llxai3m39&dl=0)